symbiontik/k3s-gitops/README.md

 #apps            home-assistant          True    Release reconciliation succeeded        11.0.3          False
 #...
 ```
+**Note**: Flux will check your GitHub repository for changes every 60 seconds.
+You can change this value in your `/base/flux-system/gotk-sync.yaml` file if desired.

-Your Kubernetes cluster is now being managed by Flux; your Git repository is driving the state of your cluster!
+Your Kubernetes cluster is now being managed by Flux - your Git repository is driving the state of your cluster!

 ### (advanced) Add your own apps